Public Information Officer

 Crisis and Disaster Situations

 During a community crisis or disaster, Cheyenne Regional will try to provide journalists with general information about the number of patients received, the scope of injuries and the age range of the patients.
-Kathy Baker, Public Relations Manager, is the primary point of contact.
-Hillary Hardy, Marketing and Communications Manager, will also assist with media requests.
+Kathy Baker, Public Information Officer, is the primary point of contact.
+Hillary Hardy, Marketing and Communications Director, will also assist with media requests.

 In the event of a hospital crisis or disaster, a media area will be established and working members of the news media will be escorted to this area and asked to remain there awaiting updates.
 Such events may include security issues, flooding, electrical outages, infectious disease outbreaks or hospital accidents.
 Every effort will be made by hospital staff to keep the media informed of the situation.
 However, it is critical that reporters understand that patient and hospital employee safety and privacy will be the first priority.